esha1701/esha1701.github.io/_pages/about.md

 Hi!
 I am Esha, a second year undergraduate student at [Ashoka University](https://www.ashoka.edu.in) passionate about improving human health through the confluence of technology and medicine.
 My research interests lie at the intersection of neuroimmunology, endocrinology, artificial intelligence and quantum computing.
 I am specifically interested in reversing neurodegeneration and remyleination in multiple sclerosis.

-I have leveraged computational modeling, data science and machine learning to find innovative solutions for chronic disease management.
+I have leveraged computational modeling, data science and machine learning to find innovative solutions for diabetes management.

 Outside of academia I love running, meditating, yoga and learning korean!